MEDomics-UdeS/POYM/README.md

 |Any visit     | 87.4 +- 0.2 | 88.0 +- 0.3 | 90.6 +- 0.1 | 90.7 +- 0.2 |

 We encourage the use of the synthetic data to further research in this area.
-If you require access to the original dataset, please contact [Martin Vallières](martin.vallieres@usherbrooke.ca) to initiate a Data Sharing Agreement.
+If you require access to the original dataset, please contact the corresponding author Martin Vallières (martin.vallieres@usherbrooke.ca) to initiate a Data Sharing Agreement.
 ## 2. How to use the package?
 First, install the requirements under **Python 3.10.9** as following:
 ```
 $ pip install -r requirements.txt
 ```
 Move the dowloaded dataset to [csvs](csvs).

 To perform model comparaisons experiments, run:
 ```
 $ python experiments/model_selection.py